zhxie/WellSleep-server/README.md

 # WellSleep Server

 Wish you a well sleep.
-This is the server of [WellSleep](https://github.com/zhxie/WellSleep).
+This is the server for [WellSleep](https://github.com/zhxie/WellSleep).

 ## API